Eren Yeager: Popularity

 In the 3rd Newtype Anime Awards for 2013, Eren was voted as eighth best male character.
 In Animages Anime Grand Prix 2014 polls, Eren ranked as the fourth most popular male anime character, behind Levi who was voted the most popular.
 However, his Japanese voice actor ranked first among all voice actors, with Eren as his primary credit for that period.
 In the Animedia Eren was nominated for multiple categories including "Most Valuable Player", "Darkness", "Hot" and "Brave"; He only won the "Hot" award, but took high places in the rest.
 Anime News Network also listed his Titan form as one of the weirdest power ups seen in anime.
 In a Newtype poll, he was voted the tenth most popular male anime character from the 2010s.
 At the 5th Crunchyroll Anime Awards, Lucas Almeida won Best Voice Artist Performance (Portuguese) for his performance as Eren.
 In July 2021, he once again appeared in the Newtype polls.
 At the 6th Crunchyroll Anime Awards, Eren won the award for Best Antagonist, while also being nominated for both Best Protagonist and Best Fight Scene for his fight against War Hammer Titan.
 The character's voice actor Yuki Kaji won the award for Best Voice Artist Performance (Japanese) while Vlad Tokarev was nominated in the Russian voice acting category, but lost to Islam Gandzhaev's Tanjiro Kamado.
 Eren won the award for Best Main Character, while Yuki Kaji won in the same voice acting category for the second consecutive year in the seventh edition.
 Eren and Yuki Kaji were once again nominated in the same categories as last year in the eighth edition.
 Miguel Ángel Leal won Best Voice Artist Performance (Spanish) for his performance as Eren in the ninth edition.

 Eren is featured in a variety of merchandise.
 In December 2013, the Good Smile Company released the Eren Picktam! strap along with straps of other characters from the series.
-The official Eren Yeager nendoroid and figma were also launched after the series' success.
+The official Eren Jaeger nendoroid and figma were also launched after the series' success.
 These figures exist via a variety of figurine and merchandise companies.
 Eren's figma was released in May 2014, and the nendoroid was released in April 2014.
 In addition to figures, Bandai has released Eren plushes, a smaller one in December 2013 and a larger one in July 2014.
 Eren Yeager, along with many other characters from the series, also has a dedicated perfume inspired by his character traits.
 His perfume was released by Koubutsuya in fall of 2013 along with the perfumes for Mikasa Ackerman and Levi.
 In an Akiba Souken poll, Eren was voted as the most popular character from the series with 50,143 votes.